-To that end, CASL offers a robust continuing professional development (CPD) program providing educational opportunities for life-long learning for CASL members, practitioners in gastroenterology and other fields who may intersect with liver disease, as well as allied health professionals interested in liver disease.
+Our Continuing Professional Development (CPD) program promotes and provides opportunities for life‐long learning for CASL members and practitioners in gastroenterology and other fields who may intersect with liver disease, as well as allied health professionals interested in liver disease.

-CASL educational programming includes but is not limited to:
+CASL educational activities include but are not limited to:

 - The Canadian Liver Meeting, held each Spring;

 - The CASL Single Topic Conference, held in the Fall;

 - Accreditation of member and non-member CPD activities as an RCPSC-accredited provider;